Retaining Walls Installation and Construction in Los Angeles

 We will be happy to come out to your property and give you a free inspection so we could let you know how much the retaining wall cost is going to be.

 A Shotcrete retaining wall could be poured either plain smooth or with a desirable design that fits the surrounding area.
-Retaining walls exceeding 3 feet in height require an engineered plan and sometimes require a Geologic and Soils Report to determine the right specifications for the right kind of retaining walls.
+Retaining walls exceeding 3 feet in height require an engineered plan and sometimes require a Geologic and Soils Report to determine the right specifications.
 Shotcrete Retaining Walls are dependent upon the need and will be specified in plans with proper reinforcing steel and then filled with concrete.